MattLemmon/g/README.txt

        # wrong folder, but it worked fine with 'rvm all do'

-2. Second, download the GalaxyCraft folders, abbreviated 'g', at #
+2. Second, clone g.git from https://github.com/MattLemmon/g.git
+    This will give you everything you need to play GalaxyCraft.
+    It is all there in the folder /g

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~